 Though the fashion history of India can be dated back to ancient times, it was post-independence that fashion industry saw a major growth and evolution.
 Saree, dhoti, ghagra choli remained quite popular in the pre and post-independence era.
 But with the influence of Western culture, many changes made a foray in the Indian fashion scenario.
 Embroidery is a common point between Indian and western fashion and is also a trademark of Indian fashion which is vastly used on silhouettes like sarees, lehengas, suits and many other attires.
 The same embroidery became a fashion statement when it started emerging on Western attires like shirts, skirts, dresses and more which made a good amalgamation of Indian and Western style.

 Indian Fashion Designers like Ritu Kumar started the revival of hand-block printing in Bengal.
 She also brought the beautiful craftsmanship of Zardozi to limelight in the 70s which revived this art.
-Embroidery became an important mark of Indian fashion especially in wedding outfits which made embroidery India’s biggest fashion export.
+Embroidery became an important mark of Indian fashion, especially in Indian bridal clothes, which made embroidery India’s biggest fashion export.
 Other forms of weaving, embroidery, and printing like patola ikat, double ikat, and ikat, tie-dye also were revived with the efforts of many NGOs.

 Meanwhile, as the fashion industry was taking small steps, Indian movie Industry or Bollywood was growing by leaps and bounds.
 The influence of Bollywood dressing on fashion is massive to date, and every decade presents a different Bollywood fashion which becomes a favorite amongst the masses.
 During the 50s, the influence of British fashion could be seen in movies where actress wore elaborate gowns with curled hair.
 Sarees with short fitted blouses and big hair buns was also a popular fashion during the era.
 In the 60s, designer Bhanu Athaiya started her experiment with fashion.
 Movies like Amrapali and Sahib, Biwi Aur Ghulam showed a side of the period and traditional costumes.
 It was a period when bright colored sarees became a favorite of women draped in a spiral shape as seen on Mumtaz in the film Brahmachari.